 - In some glass manufacturing

 - As arsine gas to enhance electrical junctions in semiconductors

-Although it can be poisonous in higher doses, arsenic has also been used in some medicines.
-In the 1800s and early 1900s, arsenic was commonly used in treating diseases such as syphilis and psoriasis.
+Although arsenic can be poisonous in higher doses, it has also been used in some medicines.
+In the 1800s and early 1900s, arsenic was commonly used to treat diseases such as syphilis and psoriasis.
 A form of arsenic is still used to treat an uncommon blood cancer known as acute promyelocytic leukemia.

 How are people exposed to arsenic?

 Arsenic occurs naturally in the environment, as well as being present in some man-made products.
 We normally take in small amounts in the air we breathe, the water we drink, and the food we eat.
 Most arsenic compounds have no smell or taste, so usually you can’t tell if arsenic is in your air, food, or water.